d6y/richard.dallaway.com/_posts/2015-10-14-sbt-commands.md

 # Changing JVM Options

 Mid-session you sometimes want to change JVM flags.
-The `jvmOption` setting is good for that.
+The `javaOptions` setting is good for that.
 For example..

 ## Trace Typesafe Config Files